- History of WKU ROTC

 Army Nurse Corps

-Army Nursing - ROTC partners with WKU School of Nursing
+Army Nursing - ROTC and WKU School of Nursing

 If nursing is your professional goal, there is no better place to begin your career than in Army ROTC.
 Army ROTC offers you a unique opportunity to gain practical experience while you receive financial assistance for college.